 Methods

-A prospective observational cohort study was conducted on West Australian Football League (WAFL) sub-elite (reserves) team competing in the senior WAFL competition during the 2015 competition.
-Twenty-three players (21.0 ±2.4yr, 182.0 ±8.3cm and 77.6 ±6.5 kg) were enrolled in the study.
+A prospective observational cohort study was conducted on a single West Australian Football League (WAFL) sub-elite (reserves) team competing in the senior WAFL competition during the 2015 competition.
+All members of the team were invited to participate in the study.
+A total of twenty-three players (21.0 ±2.4yr, 182.0 ±8.3cm and 77.6 ±6.5 kg) agreed to participate and were enrolled in the study.
+These players consisted of seven forwards; 11 midfielders and five defenders.
 Consent was obtained from the players before enrolling in the study.
 The researchers’ University ethics committee approved all procedures (MUHREC 2015/061).
 Approval was provided by the Western Australian Football Commission, participating team and players prior to commencing the study.

 Study participants wore the XPatch impact-sensing skin patch (X2Biosystems Ltd, Seattle, Washington.
 United States of America; www.x2biosystems.com) on the skin covering their mastoid process (right side) during each match.
 The XPatch sensor sampling at 1,024 Hz was placed behind the player’s right ear just before they participated in match activities and was removed immediately after the match was completed.
 The positioning of the XPatch over the mastoid process is important to ensure that the sensor was not activated by enhanced soft-tissue effects when impacts occur.34